 The Blinded American Veterans Foundation was launched in 1985 by three American veterans who lost their sight during service in Korea and Vietnam -- John Fales(USMC), Don Garner(USN) and Dennis Wyant (USN).

 All had achieved successful careers despite their blindness.
 But the realization among them that many sensory disabled veterans had not had the opportunities afforded them led to their determination to form the Foundation and pursue its three main goals: Research, Rehabilitation and Re-employment.
+In an effort to continue the success of the foundation a new generation of board members have been added.
+Michael Jernigan(USMC) and Brian Donarski(USA).
+Both Michael and Brian are American veterans who lost their sight while serving in Iraq.

 From the beginning, it was determined that BAVF would not be a membership organization or a substitute for already established veterans service organizations.
 Instead, the Foundation was designed to become a nationwide focal point and clearinghouse for research, information dissemination and educational efforts.
 As a result, BAVF concentrates on: